ragnar76/suska4/Firmware/README.md

 # Suska-IV Atmega Firmware

-The Source code of the AVR-Firmware is here: [https://github.com/umatthe/suska-firmware](Suska-Firmware) This diectory contains the latest official binary
+The Source code of the AVR-Firmware is here: [Suska-Firmware git](https://github.com/umatthe/suska-firmware) This diectory contains the latest official binary
 To update the AVR-Firware on Suska_IV-B:
 - download binary [system-bf.hex](system-bf.hex)